-The application of these principles and methods includes, but is not restricted to: assessment, diagnosis, prevention, treatment, and intervention-in-order to increase effective functioning of individuals, groups, and organizations.
+The application of these principles and methods includes, but is not restricted to: assessment, diagnosis, prevention, treatment, and intervention in order to increase effective functioning of individuals, groups, and organizations.

-Psychotherapy within the meaning of this chapter means the use of psychological methods in a professional relationship to assist a person or persons to acquire greater human effectiveness or to modify feelings, conditions, attitudes, and behaviors which are emotionally, intellectually, or socially ineffectual or maladaptive.
+Psychotherapy within the meaning of this chapter means the use of psychological methods in a professional relationship to assist a person or persons to acquire greater human effectiveness or to modify feelings, conditions,-attitudes attitudes, and-behavior behaviors which are emotionally, intellectually, or socially ineffectual or maladaptive.